Empress Dowager Cixi: Tongzhi era

 In September 1860, during the closing stages of the Second Opium War, the British diplomatic envoy Harry Parkes was arrested along with other hostages, who were tortured and executed.
 In retaliation, British and French troops under the command of Lord Elgin attacked Beijing, and by the following month they had burned the Old Summer Palace to the ground.
-The Xianfeng Emperor and his entourage, including Cixi, fled Beijing to Rehe Province (around present-day Chengde, Hebei).
-On hearing the news of the destruction of the Old Summer Palace, the Xianfeng Emperor, who was already showing signs of dementia, fell into a depression.
-He turned heavily to alcohol and drugs and became seriously ill.
+Xianfeng and his entourage, including Noble Consort Yi, fled Beijing to Rehe Province (around present-day Chengde, Hebei).
+On hearing the news of the destruction of the Old Summer Palace, Xianfeng, who was already showing signs of dementia, fell into a depression.
+He turned heavily to alcohol and other drugs and became seriously ill.
 He summoned eight of his most prestigious ministers, headed by Sushun, Zaiyuan and Duanhua, and named them the "Eight Regent Ministers" to direct and support the future emperor.
-The Xianfeng Emperor died on 22 August 1861 at the Chengde Mountain Resort in Rehe Province.
+Xianfeng died on 22 August 1861 at the Chengde Mountain Resort in Rehe Province.

-The Xianfeng Emperor's heir, the son of Noble Consort Yi (Empress Dowager Cixi), was only five years old.
-It is commonly assumed that on his deathbed, the Xianfeng Emperor summoned his Empress and Noble Consort Yi and gave each of them a stamp.
-He hoped that when his son ascended the throne, the Empress and Noble Consort Yi would cooperate in harmony and help the young emperor to grow and mature together.
+Xianfeng's heir was his five-year-old son with Noble Consort Yi.
+It is commonly assumed that on his deathbed, Xianfeng summoned his empress and Noble Consort Yi and gave each of them a stamp.
+He hoped that when his son ascended the throne, the two women would cooperate in harmony and help the young emperor to grow and mature together.
 This may also have been done as a check on the power of the eight regents.
 There is no evidence for this incident, however, and it is unlikely that the emperor ever would have intended Noble Consort Yi to wield political power.
 It is possible that the seal, allegedly given as a symbol for the child, was really just a present for Noble Consort Yi herself.
 Informal seals numbered in the thousands and were not considered political accoutrements, rather objects of art commissioned for pleasure by emperors to stamp on items such as paintings, or given as presents to the concubines.
-Upon the death of the Xianfeng Emperor, his Empress was elevated to the status of empress dowager.
+Upon the death of the Xianfeng Emperor, his empress was elevated to the status of empress dowager.
 Although her official title was "Empress Dowager Ci'an", she was popularly known as the "East Empress Dowager" because she lived in the eastern Zhongcui Palace.
 Noble Consort Yi was also elevated to "Empress Dowager Cixi".
 She was popularly known as the "West Empress Dowager" (西太后) because she lived inside the western Chuxiu Palace.